esyede/rakit/packages/docs/data/database/magic.md

 <a id="nested-where"></a>
 ## Nested Where

-Grouping WHERE clause dengan parentheses:
+Group WHERE clauses with parentheses:

 ```php
 $users = DB::table('users')